 Looking back now, I had a lessening of some symptoms (mostly inflammatory ones) and a worsening of others (allergic ones like hives and itching), but overall my pregnancies were all healthy and normal and I loved being pregnant.
 I believe being pampered by a doting husband helped my own pregnancies go much smoother than they otherwise would have.

-It was right after I gave birth and was breast feeding that I personally seemed to have more problems than I had during my pregnancies, but interestingly, my worst pregnancy symptom-wise was during a very stressful time in my life.
+It was right after I gave birth and was breast feeding that I personally seemed to have more problems than I had during my pregnancies.
+Interestingly, my worst pregnancy symptom-wise was during a very stressful time in my life.
 I was caring for my husband’s dying grandmother throughout most of it and attended her funeral in sweltering heat at 8 months along.

 I was definitely more triggered and reactive during this time and my son from that pregnancy has also been dx’d with MCAS.

-We suspect all three of our kids have some level of mast cell disease but with him I felt something was “off” and even told friends and family that I was concerned there would be something wrong with him!
+We suspect all three of our kids have some level of mast cell disease but with him I felt something was “off” (even though overall the pregnancy was normal) and even told friends and family that I was concerned there would be something wrong with him!

 Now I get to live with the knowing that I passed this along to at least him. 🙁